 Bankruptcy and Statute of Limitations

-In Colorado, creditors are generally prohibited from obtaining a judgment on a debt from the last date of account activity.
+In Colorado, creditors are generally prohibited from obtaining a judgment on a debt six years after the last date of account activity.
 This could be the last date you made a purchase or made a payment.
 The deadline is known as the Statute of Limitations (SoL).
 There are many ways a creditor may toll the SoL, which means extend the deadline.
 The SoL may be tolled after the debtor promises to pay or acknowledges liability for the debt.

 Assuming the SoL has passed, it is an affirmative defense.
 This means that the creditor may still seek a judgment after the deadline has passed.
 As the debtor, you may assert that the SoL deadline has passed.
 If you do not assert the defense, the creditor may receive a judgment.
 The creditors will accomplish this by serving you with a summons and complaint which is then filed with your county or district court.
 The creditor hopes that you will not assert the Statute of Limitations as a defense.
 If you fail to assert the defense by filing a response to the summons and complaint, you have effectively waived the statute of limitations as a defense for that debt.
 The defense must be asserted.